2026 Housing Outlook: Inventory, Prices, and Days-on-Market—What Sellers Should Expect

 South

-Rapid-growth metros plus insurance and HOA assessments, particularly for condos, make this the most mixed region.
-In some pockets, buyers have meaningful leverage; in others, supply is still thin.
+Rapid-growth metros plus insurance and HOA assessments make this the most mixed region.
 Your street, not just your city, matters.

 West

-Divergence is stark.
-Supply-constrained enclaves and tech-driven hubs can still generate strong outcomes, while outlying suburbs and condo-heavy corridors are seeing more price discovery and longer DOM.
+Divergence is stark: some enclaves are tight; condo-heavy corridors are seeing more price discovery and longer DOM.

 Video: how a fast, no-drama sale works